-In May 2008, IVN completed the sale of its controlling stake in Jinshan Gold Mines Inc. ("Jinshan") to China National Gold Group Hong Kong Ltd. ("China National").
-China National purchased IVN's entire holding of 67,520,000 common shares of Jinshan at a price of Cdn\$3.11per share and a Jinshan promissory note in the principal amount of Cdn\$7,500,000, for an aggregate purchase price of approximately Cdn\$216.7 million.
+In May 2008, IVN completed the sale of its controlling stake in Jinshan Gold Mines Inc., now known as China Gold International Resources Corp.
+Ltd and referred to herein as "Jinshan", to China National Gold Group Hong Kong Ltd. ("China National").
+China National purchased IVN's entire holding of 67,520,000 common shares of Jinshan at a price of Cdn\$3.11 per share and a Jinshan promissory note in the principal amount of Cdn\$7,500,000, for an aggregate purchase price of approximately Cdn\$216.7 million.